camunda/camunda/qa/batch-operation-performance-tests/README.md

 This test:
 1. Mocks Zeebe answers
-2. Create big amount of operations to be executed (cancel workflow instance and resolve incidents)
+2. Create big amount of operations to be executed (cancel process instance and resolve incidents)
 2. Execute operations and print out the duration